 Aastrom Biosciences, Inc. is pioneering the development of human cell therapy technologies intended for a broad range of medical applications based on its patented process and device capabilities for manufacturing proprietary cell mixtures.
-Our lead cell therapeutic products under development include Dendricell[TM] products (DC-I and DCV-I) for the clinical-scale production of dendritic cells intended for the emerging cancer vaccine market.
+Our lead cell therapeutic products under development include DendricellTM products (DC-I and DCV-I) for the clinical-scale production of dendritic cells intended for the emerging cancer vaccine market.
 We are also developing our SC-I, CB-I and CB-II cell products for use in stem cell therapy and our OC-I cell product for the restoration of bone tissue.

 Our business model builds on two complementary components: (i) proprietary procedures and devices to enable us to produce certain types of stem cells and other types of human cells with excellent biological capabilities as compared with standard cell culture approaches, and (ii) the AastromReplicell[TM] System clinical platform that is designed to standardize and enable an effective commercialization pathway for bringing therapeutic cell production to medical practice.
-The AastromReplicell[TM] System consists of an instrumentation platform, to be sold to a hospital or other centralized facility, that can operate a variety of singleuse cell production kits that are specific to the desired medical application.
+The AastromReplicellTM System consists of an instrumentation platform, to be sold to a hospital or other centralized facility, that can operate a variety of singleuse cell production kits that are specific to the desired medical application.
 Each cell product is produced using a specific type of kit.
-The kit and the cell product produced with the kit share a common identifying nomenclature such as DC-I, OC-I, SC-I and CB-I. Through this product configuration, we intend to either directly commercialize cells for therapeutic use, or enable customers or potential collaborators with the capability to produce cells for therapeutic applications through sale of the AastromReplicell[TM] System instruments and kits.
+The kit and the cell product produced with the kit share a common identifying nomenclature such as DC-I, OC-I, SC-I and CB-I. Through this product configuration, we intend to either directly commercialize cells for therapeutic use, or enable customers or potential collaborators with the capability to produce cells for therapeutic applications through sale of the AastromReplicellTM System instruments and kits.
 This approach is intended to provide a product pathway for each cell therapy that is similar to a pharmaceutical product including regulatory approval, reimbursement, marketing and pricing.
-We believe that the product design of the AastromReplicell[TM] System will allow us to develop additional cell therapy products to provide standardization for a number of emerging cell therapies being developed by other researchers.
+We believe that the product design of the AastromReplicellTM System will allow us to develop additional cell therapy products to provide standardization for a number of emerging cell therapies being developed by other researchers.

 We are investigating dendritic cells, a type of blood cell that have the ability to stimulate an immune response against specific targets as a potential new treatment for cancer and viral diseases.
 We intend to sell the DC-I cell product to clinical researchers and centers that are developing dendritic cell-based vaccines designed to treat cancer and other disorders.
-During the year ended June 30, 2001, we initiated our external site testing of the AastromReplicell[TM] System and the DC-I cell product to U.S. clinical and research groups that are developing dendritic cell-based cancer vaccines, and to develop our own proprietary vaccines pending additional funding or strategic partnerships.
-Our stem cell therapy products have received CE Mark approval allowing us to begin commercialization activities in Europe, and are in Phase III-Type clinical studies in the US Additionally, we have recently initiated a development program for the production of bone-forming cells in the AastromReplicell[TM] System.
+During the year ended June 30, 2001, we initiated our external site testing of the AastromReplicell[TM] System and the DC-I cell product with leading research centers.
+We intend to apply for CE Mark approval necessary for European marketing.
+We also plan to market the DC-I cell product to U.S. clinical and research groups that are developing dendritic cell-based cancer vaccines, and to develop our own proprietary vaccines pending additional funding or strategic partnerships.
+Our stem cell therapy products have received CE Mark approval allowing us to begin commercialization activities in Europe, and are in Phase III-Type clinical studies in the U.S. Additionally, we have recently initiated a development program for the production of bone-forming cells in the AastromReplicell[TM] System.
 Our OC-I cell product is being developed for the treatment of patients with degenerative bone diseases such as osteoporosis and a Phase I/II-Pilot clinical study is in process in the U.S.